olooney/oranlooney.com/content/post/genji-ko.md

 There are two connections.
 First, in one chapter of the book Genji hosts an incense appreciation party.
-Second, since there are 52 possible patterns and 54 chapters of the book, each Genji-mon is traditionally associated with - and named after - a chapter, except for the first and last chapters, which are omitted.
+Second, since there are 52 possible patterns and 54 chapters of the book, each Genji-mon is traditionally associated with&mdash;and named after&mdash;a chapter, except for the first and last chapters, which are omitted.

-Every educated person of the Muromachi era would be intimately familiar with [*The Tale of Genji*][TG] and would know the themes, season, and characters associated with each chapter by heart, giving each pattern a literary resonance.
-A skillful kōdō practitioner hosting a game of Genji-kō would choose a solution that referenced the current season or recent event, adding both a layer of meaning to the game and a hint to other skilled players.
+Every educated person of the Muromachi era would have been be intimately familiar with [*The Tale of Genji*][TG] and would know the themes, season, and characters associated with each chapter by heart, giving each pattern a literary resonance.
+A skillful kōdō practitioner hosting a game of Genji-kō would choose a solution that referenced the current season or recent event, adding both a additional layer of meaning to the game and a hint to skilled players.

 There are <a href="#names#">several different words</a> we could use to refer to the patterns themselves, but I've chosen Genji-mon as it seems to be the